If you’re a beginner health writer looking for tips to start your writing portfolio, this article will help you learn the next steps you need to take.

 - Understand how to interpret research and statistics – so you can be trusted to accurately report the results of clinical findings in the relevant contexts

-- Are able to write about the subject matter that they focus in – perhaps the most important point is that clients and editors want to know you have expertise in their focus area or industry – more on that later
+- Are able to write about the subject matter that they focus in – perhaps the most important point is that clients and editors want to know you have expertise in their focus area or industry – more on that later.

 So how can you get published experience when you have none to begin with?

-Building a portfolio with no experience
+Starting your writing portfolio with no prior experience

 If you’re starting out as a health writer, write your own samples.
 Set yourself writing tasks, work on them and get them to a standard that is appropriate for use in your portfolio.
 I advise many of the students who take my Introduction To Health Writing courses to use their writing tasks as samples for this very reason.